Ghovkg02/Spotify_/README.md

 Download Spotify playlists to mp3 files from desktop.
 Uses YouTube as an audio source by looking for videos under the same name and downloading as mp3.

+Note : Works with desktop spotify links and playlists only.

 # Requirements
 Python (tested with 3.10)